 - Lafiouk Restaurant, Kouchibouguac

 Want a side of cultural immersion with your meals?
 Head to Pays de la Sagouine to see food being prepared in Mathilda’s Kitchen, enjoy a bowl of fricot at the canteen, have a drink at The Bootlegger’s or savour a Sunday brunch Acadian-style at the restaurant.
-At Village Historique Acadien, get a glimpse into how food was traditionally made in the village houses, take a cooking workshop, or try traditional Acadian fare at their restaurant, La Table des Ancêtres.
+At Village Historique Acadien, get a glimpse into how food was traditionally made in the village houses, or try traditional Acadian fare at their restaurant, La Table des Ancêtres.
 In Memramcook, get a taste of the past at the Wood Chef Bakery: Boulangerie Pain du Collège with wood-fired breads still prepared according to a hundred-year-old recipe used at the old Collège Saint-Joseph.

 And if you’re in the Madawaska area, check out Acadie Gourmet for places to try local dishes.